Anna Lührmann

-Anna Lührmann (born 14 June 1983 in Lich, Hesse) is a German political science professor and politician of Alliance 90/The Greens who has been serving as a member of the German Bundestag since the 2021 elections.
-In addition to her work in parliament, she has been Minister of State at the Federal Foreign Office in the government of Chancellor Olaf Scholz since December 8, 2021.
+Anna Lührmann (born 14 June 1983) is a German political scientist and politician of Alliance 90/The Greens who has been serving as a member of the Bundestag since the 2021 German federal election.
+In addition to her work in parliament, she has been Minister of State at the Federal Foreign Office in the Scholz cabinet since 8 December 2021.

-Lührmann became the youngest-ever member of the German Parliament in 2002, as well as the youngest member of parliament in the world.
-As an academic, she later served as the Deputy Director of the Varieties of Democracy (V-Dem) Institute and Assistant Professor at the University of Gothenburg, and returned to politics in 2021, currently representing the Rheingau-Taunus-Limburg constituency in the German Bundestag.
+Lührmann became the youngest-ever member of the Bundestag in 2002, as well as the youngest member of Parliament in the world.
+As an academic, she later served as the deputy director of the V-Dem Institute and assistant professor at the University of Gothenburg.
+She returned to politics in 2021, representing the Rheingau-Taunus – Limburg constituency in the Bundestag.

-Political career
+Early life and political career

-Lührmann first became involved in the Green Party at thirteen and her election came after a fast career in the youth organisation Grün-Alternatives Jugendbündnis.
+Born in Lich, Hesse, then part of West Germany, Lührmann first became involved in Germany's Green Party at thirteen and her election came after a fast career in the youth organisation Grün-Alternatives Jugendbündnis.

 Member of the German Parliament, 2002–2009

-In parliament, Lührmann served on the Budget Committee from 2004 until 2009.
-In this capacity, she was her parliamentary group’s rapporteur on the annual budgets of the Federal Ministry of Transport, Building and Urban Affairs, the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth and the Federal Ministry for Economic Affairs and Technology.
+In Parliament, Lührmann served on the Budget Committee from 2004 until 2009.
+In this capacity, she was her parliamentary group's rapporteur on the annual budget of Germany of the Federal Ministry of Transport, Building and Urban Affairs, the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth, and the Federal Ministry for Economic Affairs and Technology.

 Academic career

-Lührmann began studying political sciences at FernUniversität Hagen, where she obtained her BA, followed by a MSc in Gender and Peace Studies from Ahfad University (Sudan), and a MA in Research Training in Social Sciences from Humboldt University of Berlin.
+Lührmann began studying political sciences at University of Hagen, where she obtained her BA, followed by a MSc in Gender and Peace Studies from Ahfad University for Women (Sudan), and a MA in Research Training in Social Sciences from Humboldt University of Berlin.
 In 2015, she received her PhD from Humboldt University.
-In August 2015, she joined the Varieties of Democracy Institute at the Department of Political Science, University of Gothenburg, Sweden, as Postdoctoral Research Fellow.
+In August 2015, she joined the V-Demo Institute at the Department of Political Science, University of Gothenburg, Sweden, as Postdoctoral Research Fellow.
 Lührmann's research interests include democratic resilience, autocracy, elections, regime legitimacy, and democracy aid and the United Nations.

-From 2009 until 2011 Lührmann advised the UNDP in Sudan on electoral and parliamentary issues.
-She is lead author of UNDP's handbook "Enhancing Youth Political Participation Throughout the Electoral Cycle A Good Practice Guide", published in 2013.
+From 2009 until 2011, Lührmann advised the UNDP in Sudan on electoral and parliamentary issues.
+She is lead author of UNDP's handbook Enhancing Youth Political Participation Throughout the Electoral Cycle A Good Practice Guide, which was published in 2013.

 Return to politics

-Lührmann has been a member of the German Bundestag again since the 2021 elections.
-Following the formation of the government of Chancellor Olaf Scholz, Minister for Foreign Affairs Annalena Baerbock appointed her Minister of State at the Federal Foreign Office.
+Lührmann has been a member of the German Bundestag again since the 2021 federal election.
+Following the formation of the government of Olaf Scholz (Chancellor of Germany), Annalena Baerbock (Minister for Foreign Affairs) appointed her minister of state at the Federal Foreign Office.
 In this capacity, she represents the German government in the General Affairs Council and the Committee of Ministers of the Council of Europe.

+In October 2023, Lührmann participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Scholz and President Emmanuel Macron.